 Power BI at a glance

 Power BI is one of the leading business analytics platforms on the market.
-It enables self-service, enterprise-level analytics for data analysts and business users to ask ad hoc questions.
+It is an on-premise business intelligence tool that enables self-service, enterprise-level analytics for data analysts and business users to ask ad hoc questions.

 As a Microsoft product, Power BI uses the MS ecosystem, including Azure and Office 365, and a proprietary formula and query language called DAX.
 It comes in six packages: Desktop, Pro, Premium, Mobile, Embedded, and Report Server.